pixelemu/terraclassifieds/readme.txt

 3. Click Activate to activate the plugin.

 == Changelog ==

+= 1.9.1 =
+* Fixed always shown banner with 'PE Terraclassic' theme in the dashboard on Wordpress 5.5

 = 1.9 =
 * Added option to sort categories in the 'TerraClassifieds Categories' widget by name and ID